hashbangcode/vlad-docs/usage/variables.md

 __db_import_up__

-Import MySQL database from file on 'vagrant up'.
+Import MySQL databases from files on 'vagrant up'.

+Database import won't occur if the first present database has any tables defined (in order to prevent data loss).

 Options include:

-- false          - don't import anything
+- `false` - don't import anything
-- true          - import from vlad_aux/db_io/vlad_up.sql.gz
+- `true` - import from vlad_aux/db_io/vlad_up.sql.gz
-- "[filename]" - import from vlad_aux/db_io/[filename] (supports .sql, .bz2 and .gz files)
+- `["path_to_file","path_to_file"]` - import from vlad_aux/db_io/[path_to_file].
+Requires an entry for each database specified in `dbname`.
+Supports .sql, .bz2 and .gz files.

 default value: false